 Segovia has a unique history bstemming from the lending of Christian, Jewish, and Muslim cultures.
 Students will be immersed in this culture and utilize Spanish language skills to study and experience the rel

-The program is open to all students but is ideal for engineering majors or minors who seek to understand the relationship between technology, culture, and global society.
-As a part of the program, students will be immersed in this culture and utilize Spanish language skills to study and experience the relationship between culture and technology in authentic settings.
+This program is open to all students, and it is ideal for Engineering majors or minors who seek to understand the relationship between technology, culture, and a global society.
+As part of the program, students will be immersed in the Spanish culture and utilize language skills to study and experience the relationship between culture and technology in authentic settings.
 Below are brief course descriptions:

-- FLS 212: Spanish Language, Technology, and Culture (3 cr)
+FLS 212: Spanish Language, Technology, and Culture (3 credits, Spanish-taught)

-- FLS 395: Spanish History, Art, and Culture (3 cr)
+FL 395: Spanish History, Art, and Culture (3 credits, Spanish-taught)

 - Not on active disciplinary probation